zhengjilai/Linux-Kernel-FileAudit/README.md

 ./install.sh
 ```

-- Shell script `start.sh` utilizes insmod to insert the kernel module into linux kernel as a linux rootkit, and it also starts the file audit box shell.
+- Shell script `start.sh` utilizes insmod to insert the kernel module into linux kernel as a linux rootkit,
+and it also starts a file audit box shell.

 ```shell
 # Start the file audit box shell